 Choosing life insurance can be considered a morbid activity, but actually, when you compare decreasing term life insurance you are able to weigh up the pros and cons of each provider’s policies.

 When you compare decreasing term life insurance, you’ll be asked about your personal circumstances and health.
 It’s important that you’re honest and disclose anything you’re asked to – particularly any history of smoking.
 If you don’t tell the truth to get a cheaper quote, the insurer can always check medical records and could invalidate your policy.
-Smokers will pay, on average, over 50% more that of a non-smoker.

 You’ll need to know what size you want the sum insured to be and for how long you want the term to last for a decreasing term life insurance comparison – although both these things are usually along similar lines as your outlying debt.